jsstackguru/rudder-lab/README.md

 **Long answer:** Rudder is a platform for collecting, storing and routing customer event data to dozens of tools.
 Rudder is open-source, can run in your cloud environment (AWS, GCP, Azure or even your data-centre) and provides a powerful transformation framework to process your event data on the fly.

 Rudder runs as a single go binary with Postgres.
 It also needs the destination (e.g. GA, Amplitude) specific transformation code which are node scripts.
 This repo contains the core backend and the transformation modules of Rudder.
 The client SDKs are in a separate rep [Rudder Client SDKs](https://github.com/rudderlabs/rudder-client).
-We will open source the UI code soon.
+I will open source the UI code soon.

 Rudder server is released under [SSPL License](https://www.mongodb.com/licensing/server-side-public-license)

 Please register here https://app.rudderlabs.com and follow the instructions below to setup Rudder.

-Questions?
-Join our [Discord](https://discordapp.com/invite/xNEdEGw) or [Slack](https://rudderlabs.herokuapp.com/) channel.
-Or please email soumyadeb at rudderlabs.com.

 # Why Rudder ?

-We are building Rudder because we believe open-source and cloud-prem is important for three main reasons
+I am building Rudder because I believe open-source and cloud-prem is important for three main reasons

 1. **Privacy & Security:** You should be able to collect and store your customer data without sending everything to a 3rd party vendor or embedding proprietary SDKs.
 With Rudder, the event data is always in your control.
 Besides, Rudder gives you fine-grained control over what data to forward to what analytical tool.